DaniFoldi/spartan-schema/README.md

 ## License

-Copyright &copy; 2021-2022 Adam Nelson
+Copyright &copy; 2021-2022 Adam Nelson<br>
-Copyright &copy; 2022 Dániel Földi
+Portions Copyright &copy; 2022 Dániel Földi

 Spartan Schema is distributed under the [Blue Oak Model License][blue-oak].
 It is a MIT/BSD-style license, but with [some clarifying